StAT Alumni

 WHAT DID YOU LOVE ABOUT THE STANFORD/PALO ALTO SETTING?
 Stanford/Palo Alto is exploding with innovation.
 No where else is there more collaboration between schools and area experts which leads to creative solutions.

-WHERE ARE THEY NOW: Dr. Ragavan practices at Oakland, Pennsylvania and is affiliated with multiple hospitals in the area, including UPMC Children’s Hospital of Pittsburgh and UPMC Presbyterian Shadyside.
+WHERE ARE THEY NOW: Dr. Jenna Klotz is a pediatric neurologist in Palo Alto, California and is affiliated with multiple hospitals in the area, including Lucile Packard Children's Hospital Stanford and Stanford Health Care-Stanford Hospital.

-WHERE ARE THEY NOW: Dr. Peterson is a general pediatrician at OHSU
+WHERE ARE THEY NOW: Dr. Jaime Peterson is a general pediatrician and assistant professor in the Department of Pediatrics at OHSU.

 WHY DID YOU CHOOSE StAT?
 To gain skills in community advocacy and community based participatory research to improve the lives of underserved children and families.